 The best way to have named this corrective pattern was what is called a Double ZigZag but this is easily done in hindsight, so what we like to do instead is figure out which correction we might be dealing with without worrying about having to be 100% correct and then use Market Geometry to guide us more accurately.

-We use a pitchfork as our market geometry tool and in most cases we prefer the Schiff setting.
+We use a pitchfork as our market geometry tool and in most cases, we prefer the Schiff setting.
 A pitchfork requires that the user connect 3 important points with each other to project future areas where price might find support or resistance.
 Using this method of analysis is great at finding the end of corrections and we mostly draw these pitchforks on our 30 minute time frame.

 Look at where this correction ended!
-Right at the lower blue line of our pitchfork (called lower median line).
+Right at the lower blue line of our pitchfork (called a lower median line).

-Once you have more knowledge of corrective patterns, what they look like and understanding their characteristics THEN it becomes easier to combine them with tools like market geometry to determine where they are most likely to end before the dominant trend resumes its previous direction.
+Once you have more knowledge of corrective patterns, what they look like, and understanding their characteristics, THEN it becomes easier to combine them with tools like market geometry to determine where they are most likely to end before the dominant trend resumes its previous direction.

 What we have shown you above is just one way how a trader can utilize multiple time frames to achieve an objective.
-Our EPS course objective is to teach traders to understand price action, how to determine a trend, where that trend might experience a correction, identifying which correction might be forming, finding the end of that correction and then
+Our EPS course objective is to teach traders to understand price action, how to determine a trend, where that trend might experience a correction, identifying which correction might be forming, finding the end of that correction, and then

 entering trades with very low risk when the major trend resumes again which often leads to very large gains versus the little risk we take on.

-We have only shown you parts of our strategy and there are many more exiting elements involved when trading what we teach, so if you are serious about making a difference in your trading then consider joining our Exponential Profit System.
+We have only shown you parts of our strategy and there are many more exciting elements involved when trading what we teach, so if you are serious about making a difference in your trading then consider joining our Exponential Profit System.
 We will teach you about multiple time frame analysis and finally learn what it takes to become a consistently profitable trader.

 All the best